About the Team

 Members in both Gold and Silver Tracks will receive lessons with one or both of our two coaches.
 Both Silver and Bronze Track members can expect to pay lesser dues as their dues will not go towards competition costs.
 See the "How much does it cost?"
 FAQ for more information.

-Gold and Silver Track members are required to participate in our annual holiday show fundraiser.
-Skaters can create their own holiday themed programs and perform them for our guests!
+Gold and Silver Track members are required to participate in one of our annual shows.
+Skaters can create their own programs and perform them for our guests!
 Our skaters really enjoy creating small group numbers as well as duets and trios!